When ghee is organic from grass-fed and pasture-raised cows, it has one of the highest sources of beneficial conjugated linoleic acid (CLA).

 Additionally, there many Ayurvedic practices, including daily oil massage, mouth swishing with oil (oil pulling), ear oil, and other techniques, based on the idea of lipophilic-mediated detoxification, which demand further investigation.
 Ghee can be successfully used for all of these practices and so much more.

-Have you tried Ancient Organics ghee yet?
+Have you tried Farmtrue Ghee yet?
 What do you think?